liamks/teachingVM/notes/ruby-on-rails/README.md

 rails generate scaffold_controller Tweet
 ```

+Now open `config/routes.rb` and add the line `resources :tweets` - this will create routes that will map to the actions in the TweetsController.

 By calling `scaffold_controller`, instead of just `controller`, it will fill in the `TweetsController` with a set of default methods, and code, to create, read, update, and view tweets.
 If we just ran the command with `controller` it would create an empty controller.
 If we now run:

 ```